atharvvvg/ads-ami/README.md

 # AMI Smart Grid SDN with Transformer-based Anomaly Detection

-## Description
+## Overview

-This project implements a Software-Defined Networking (SDN) solution tailored for Advanced Metering Infrastructure (AMI) in smart grids.
-It integrates a sophisticated anomaly detection system (ADS) utilizing a Transformer-based machine learning model to identify potential security threats within the network traffic.

-The system simulates an AMI environment using Containernet, monitors network flows using a Ryu SDN controller, logs relevant flow statistics, and employs a trained Transformer model to classify traffic in near real-time as either normal or belonging to various attack categories.
+This project presents an integrated system for enhancing the cybersecurity posture of Advanced Metering Infrastructure (AMI) within smart grids.
+Traditional Intrusion Detection Systems (IDS) often struggle with the dynamic nature and specific threat landscape of AMI networks.
+This solution addresses these challenges by leveraging the synergy between Software-Defined Networking (SDN) for granular network visibility and control, and advanced Artificial Intelligence (AI) for intelligent threat detection.

+Specifically, it utilizes:
+*   **Containernet:** To create a realistic, yet controlled, simulation of an AMI network topology with Docker containers representing consumer houses and Open vSwitch instances acting as AMI gateways.
+*   **Ryu SDN Controller:** To manage the network, enforce basic connectivity, and systematically collect detailed flow statistics (IPs, ports, protocols, byte/packet counts, duration) from the AMI gateways via OpenFlow.
+*   **Transformer-based Deep Learning Model:** A sophisticated AI model trained on the `TON_IoT` dataset (a relevant IoT/IIoT dataset) to learn complex temporal patterns and differentiate between normal AMI traffic and various malicious activities like Denial of Service (DoS), Distributed DoS (DDoS), and network scanning.
+*   **Near Real-Time Detection:** A dedicated monitoring script analyzes the collected flow statistics, preprocesses them, and uses the trained Transformer model to classify network flows, logging detections promptly.

+The project demonstrates a complete workflow from simulation setup and data acquisition to AI-powered analysis and threat identification, showcasing a robust and adaptable approach to AMI security.

 ## Features